 On 26 January 2012 he was made a Member of the Order of Australia (AM) for services to the law especially the development of Indigenous rights.
 In May 2012, Bryan graduated PhD from Monash University following publication of his thesis/book: Mabo in the Courts: Islander Tradition to Native Title: a Memoir.

 He is married to June, a lawyer.
-They have three daughters and two grandchildren.
+They have three daughters and five grandchildren.